-- 17.01 Floor Privileges.
-(1) When the House is in session, no person shall be permitted within the bar except: - (a) Members of the Legislative Assembly; - (b) Floor personnel of the House; - (c) One of the following individuals, seated at a member's desk: - (i) One individual from the member's personal staff employed under Rule 15.10 or receiving credit in the intern program; - (ii) A member of the staff of a House standing committee, statutory committee, special committee or the caucus offices; or - (iii) A family member; - (d) Speaker's and caucus staff; - (e) Persons authorized by the Speaker; and - (f) Accredited representatives of the news media. - (2) Courtesies of the house and floor privileges may be extended only to special dignitaries and former members of the Legislative Assembly with permission of the body.
-However, courtesies shall not be extended to any former member who is registered as a lobbyist with the Oregon Governmental Ethics Commission. - (3) Seating in the side aisles beyond the bar shall be reserved for the families and guests of members and such other persons as may be authorized by the Speaker.
-However, the privilege shall not be granted to any person actively engaged in seeking the passage or defeat of any measure.
-An exception may be granted to members of families that have spoken insupport of a memorial or resolution in their honor. - (4) While the House is in session, the center aisle of the floor shall be kept clear of all persons except members and the Chief Clerk or someone acting under the Chief Clerk's direction in conduct of the business of the House.
-Access to the chamber while the House is in session shall be by the side doors and side aisles. - (5) During the period beginning thirty minutes before the opening of each session and ending thirty minutes after the session, no person shall be permitted in the House chamber except those authorized to be in the chamber under this rule. - (6) No person who is a lobbyist as defined in ORS 171.725 shall be permitted on the House floor or the adjacent side aisles while the House is in session. - (7) The Sergeant at Arms shall enforce this rule. - 17.05 Lounge Privileges.
+- 17.01 House Chamber Privileges.
+(1) When the House is in session, no person shall be permitted within the House Chamber except: - (a) Members of the Legislative Assembly; - (b) Floor personnel of the House; - (c) One of the following individuals, seated at a member's desk: - (i); A member of the staff of a standing committee, statutory committee, special committee or the caucus offices - (d) Speaker's and caucus staff; - (e) Persons authorized by the Speaker; and - (f) Accredited representatives of the news media. - (2) Courtesies of the house and floor privileges may be extended only to special dignitaries and former members of the Legislative Assembly with permission of the body.
+However, courtesies shall not be extended to any former member who is registered as a lobbyist with the Oregon Governmental Ethics Commission. - (3) Seating in the north gallery shall be reserved for the accredited representatives of the news media. and such other persons as may be authorized by the Speaker. - (4) The center aisle of the floor shall be kept clear of all persons except members and the Chief Clerk or someone acting under the Chief Clerk's direction in conduct of the business of the House.
+Access to the chamber shall be by the side doors and side aisles. - (5) No person shall be permitted in the House chamber except those authorized to be in the chamber under this rule. - (6) No person who is a lobbyist as defined in ORS 171.725 shall be permitted on the House floor or the adjacent side aisles. - (7) The Sergeant at Arms shall enforce this rule. - 17.05 Lounge Privileges.
 The privilege of using the House lounge shall be limited to members of the House and the Chief Clerk except as otherwise authorized by the Speaker. - 17.10 Assembly Transition.
 Those members not returning to serve in the next Legislative Assembly shall vacate their office space in the State Capitol 30 days prior to the convening of that assembly.